Close Alert Banner

 Approval to burn in rural areas of Huron East is normally granted subject to the following conditions:

 • All controlled burns must be reported to the Fire Department (519-527-0160 ext.
-28) at least 2 hours prior to the burn.
-Please complete our Burn Permit Application Form online or call during regular business hours so we can inform our dispatch of the burn.
+31) at least 24 hours prior to the burn.
+You must complete our Burn Permit Application Form online or call during regular business hours so we can inform our dispatch of the burn.
 Do not call 911.
-If you plan on burning during the weekend please call the office on the Friday before to receive authorization.
+If you plan on burning during the weekend, you must call the office on the Friday before to receive authorization.

 • The fire must be attended at all times by a competent person with a means to extinguish if required.

 • Please be considerate of your neighbours.
 No one likes the obnoxious odours of a fire in their home.
-If complaints are received, you will be asked to put out the fire.
+If complaints are received, you will be required to extinguish the fire.

 • Do not burn after dark.